Table of contents

 Animals Played an Important Role in Aeronautic and Cosmic Research

-Although Laika wasn’t the first animal sent to space, she was the first animal to orbit the Earth, and her bravery and sacrifice helped pave the way for future space missions and cosmic research.
+Although Laika wasn’t the first animal sent to space, she was the first animal to orbit the Earth.
+Moreover, her bravery and sacrifice helped pave the way for future space missions and cosmic research.

-Animals had played a significant role in aeronautic exploration since 1783 when the Montgolfier brothers sent a sheep, a duck, and a rooster aloft in a hot air balloon, as we can see in this article.
+In short, animals have played a significant role in aeronautic exploration.
+Interestingly, did you know that in 1783 the Montgolfier brothers sent a sheep, a duck, and a rooster aloft in a hot air balloon?

-If Laika’s story inspired you, try to learn more about space exploration and science by reading books, watching documentaries, or even visiting a planetarium or museum.
+If Laika’s story inspired you, try to learn more about space exploration and science.
+You could read books, watch documentaries, or visit a planetarium or museum.
 Who knows, maybe one day you will become a space explorer yourself!

-Don’t forget to share with us in the comments your answers to the quiz, join our vibrant community, and check out our Facebook page!
+Don’t forget to share with us in the comments your answers to the quiz!

 Copyright © 2023 All rights reserved